Noah-Huppert/py-i2c-register/README.md

 ```

 To see a more detailed HTML report you can run the `test-html` Make target.
 The results will then be saved to `htmlcov/index.html`.

+# Distribution
+This repository provides a PIP package called `py-i2c-register`.
+To publish this distribution a variety of helpers are
+provided in the Makefile.

+TODO: document release process, add a checklist!